|The Art of War. (ABC).|

 (A.) Any straight in kick including a right Roundhouse: Step forward to your left side (slightly off the line of attack) with your left leg, as you pivot towards him simultaneously downward block his kick with your right arm, and thumb thrust into his right eye with your left hand (if it's a Roundhouse kick, your left forearm will negate the kick before you execute the eye shot); as you adjust forward with your right foot, you right hook punch his solar plexus pulling your left arm to the ‘chambered’ position; twisting clockwise you left dropping hook punch his lower right side jaw as you slide your right foot back in advance, you continue your pivot 180° to a twisted stance and execute a right spinning forearm to the left carotid/vagus nerve area of his neck (Gb20); step 270° (to your right 45°) with your left foot (you are behind him now), catch his shoulders with both of your hands; bump or right knee strike his hips (to break his balance); then step back with your right foot, then your left foot and kneel on your left knee; pull him down onto your right knee to break his spine; push him forward off your knee to a sitting position with your shin against his back; apply a right handed rear naked choke.
 (Alternately) Once he is in a sitting position you can quickly stand up with both of your feet together allowing his upper body to fall (or you can push it) to the floor.
 From here you can stomp on his head with your right foot.

-(B.) Right Front kick: Step back into a stance, downward clockwise sweep his foot to the left outside your body and grab his foot/ankle/calf in your lead hand, your backhand stays in the guard position; with your rear leg, front kick to his gonies, (Cv-1), inner thigh of his kicking leg, or his support leg (Sp-10), immediately after you kick, release his leg, plant-forward and execute double palm heel strikes to his (Maxilla/Mandible areas) on one side of his head and Carotid/Vegas nerve point on the opposite side of his head; clinch his head with both hands pulling him forward a bit, then deliver a full power rising knee strike to his abdominal floor driving forward with your rear leg pushing him back.
+(B.) Right Front kick: Step back into a stance, downward counterclockwise sweep his foot to the left outside your body and grab his foot/ankle/calf in your lead hand, your backhand stays in the guard position; with your rear leg, front kick to his gonies, (Cv-1), inner thigh of his kicking leg, or his support leg (Sp-10), immediately after you kick, release his leg, plant-forward and execute double palm heel strikes to his (Maxilla/Mandible areas) on one side of his head and Carotid/Vegas nerve point on the opposite side of his head; clinch his head with both hands pulling him forward a bit, then deliver a full power rising knee strike to his abdominal floor driving forward with your rear leg pushing him back; reach down and grab both of his legs allowing his legs to slide back so you have hold of his ankles, adjusting your distance as necessary, cross his

 (C.).
-Right Front or Side kick: Step back with your right foot, right counterclockwise sweeping downward block to catch his right ankle with the crook of your right arm, place your left hand on his ankle to pin his ankle to your right forearm; elevate his leg to reduce his balance and right Naihanchi or side kick the inside of his left ankle, stepping on it to break it; once broken left palm heel strike to his chest to knock him down, but maintain your hold on his right foot for additional damage, if need be.
+Right Front or Side kick: Step back with your right foot, right counterclockwise sweeping downward block to catch his right ankle with the crook of your right arm, place your left hand on top of his shin to pin his ankle to your right forearm; elevate his leg to reduce his balance and right Naihanchi or side kick the inside of his left knee or ankle planting forward, then step forward with your left foot close to his right hip and left palm heel strike to his chest to knock him down, return your left hand to on top of his shin and maintain your hold on his right foot and step over his left leg, between his legs close to his groin with with your right leg; execute an outside heel hook on his right heel then lower your body over his hips and rotate counterclockwise to destroy his knee.

 (B.) Grabbing Both Wrists: Grab his left wrist with your left hand as you Naihanchi kick his right inner knee with your right foot, twist your right wrist free, and as you step forward right knife hand strike his right carotid/vagus nerve area of his neck (Gb20); cross back in advance with your left foot, 45° to your right, adjust your left-hand grip on his wrist, place your right vertical forearm just above his left elbow, pivot left to a Naihanchi stance to break his left arm; then right crane hook the inside crook of his left elbow, pivot clockwise to a twisted stance and left elbow strike to his face, twist back and deliver a right cupped palm strike to the neck/cranium juncture at the back of his head.